-After selecting a preferred programming scenario in April 2018, the MPO voted to release the draft TIP for a 30-day public review period, during which the MPO invited members of the public, regional and local officials, and other stakeholders in the Boston region to review the proposed program.
-During the public review period, MPO staff hosted extended Office Hours-open-house style public meetings-and a TIP-specific open house event, to discuss the draft TIP document and elicit additional comments.

-After the public review period concluded, the MPO reviewed all municipal and public comments and made changes to the document as appropriate.
-The MPO then endorsed the TIP and submitted it to the FHWA and the FTA for approval.
+After selecting a preferred programming scenario, usually in April, the MPO votes to release the draft TIP for a 21-day public review period, during which the MPO invites members of the public, municipal officials, and other stakeholders in the Boston region to review the proposed program.
+During the public review period, MPO staff hosts open-house style public meetings to discuss the draft TIP document and elicit additional comments.
+After the public review period ends, the MPO reviews all municipal and public comments and may change elements of the document or its programming.
+The MPO then endorses the TIP and submits it to the Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) for approval.
 MassDOT incorporates the MPO-endorsed TIP into the State Transportation Improvement Program (STIP).
 The FHWA, FTA, and US Environmental Protection Agency review the STIP for certification by September 30, the close of the federal fiscal year.